On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: Preliminaries

 \quad Throughout this paper, $p$ and $q$ denote natural numbers.
 The cardinality of a finite set $S$ is denoted by $\# S$.
-We prioritize the readability and often use natural abbreviations to express logical formulae.
-We assume that the reader is familiar with the basics of bounded arithmetics and Frege systems (such as the concepts treated in \cite{Cook}).
-Unless stated otherwise, we follow the convention of \cite{Cook}.
+We prioritize readability and often use natural abbreviations to express logical formulae.
+We assume the reader is familiar with the basics of bounded arithmetics and Frege systems (such as the concepts treated in \cite{Cook}).
+Unless stated otherwise, we follow the conventions of \cite{Cook}.

+We basically use the parenthesis $(,)$ to denote tuples, but when there are several tuples of different types or in different universes, we also use $\langle , \rangle$ for readability.
+In particular, in \S 5, we often label edges and leaves of a tree by tuples.
+In that case, we use $\langle, \rangle$.

 As propositional connectives, we use only $\bigvee$ and $\lnot$.
 We assume $\bigvee$ has unbounded arity.
 When the arity is small, we also use $\lor$ to denote $\bigvee$.
 We define an abbreviation $\bigwedge$ by